-5. BIO FUELS
+5. BIO/SYNTHETIC FUELS

-A petrol, diesel or alcohol fuel produced exclusively from sustainable resources.
+A petrol, diesel or alcohol fuel produced exclusively from sustainable resources or chemical synthesis.
 Where such a fuel does not meet the requirements of Articles 2, 3 or 4 above, its use must be specifically authorised by the Fuels Regulation Committee.
+Motorsport Australia may permit synthetic fuel or synthetic fuel blended with other fuels, applicable to Articles 2,3 and 4 above, on application (via technical@motorsport.org.au).